cmarrin/Marrinator/README.md

 3) Add a path to in you environment: `export IDF_PATH=/Users/<your username>/esp/ESP8266_RTOS_SDK`
 4) Add a path for your serial port: `export ESPPORT=/dev/cu.usbserial-2430`

-The port is an example.
+The port above is an example.
 Connect your Wemos via USB and look in `/dev`.
 There should be a `cu.usbserial-xxxx` file in there.
 Use that.
 If there is more than one you probably have something else connected.

 Once that is installed you can go to the esp directory and type: